jmar777/fz/README.md

 A recent project I worked on required building out a fuzzy search interaction.
 Surveying the already available options led me to discover that the majority of existing implementations go with one of two techniques:

 1. old-school `for`/`while` loops, checking character-by-character for matches
-2. regular expressions that are automatically created from the input query
+2. auto-generated regular expressions, created from the input query string

 While benchmarking these approaches, it became clear that both of these techniques have merit, but under different circumstances.
 For example, given a use case where the query input remains relatively static between searches, the `RegExp` approach wins, hands down: